makinacorpus/drupal-ucms/docs/index.rst

  *  1.4 is latest stable version;

- *  1.3 and 1.2 are both two unsupported versions that exists only for legacy project maintenance, please don't use them.
+ *  1.3 and 1.2 are both unsupported versions that exists only for legacy project maintenance, please don't use them.

 Todo List